Change Your Image

 While my personal favorite Disney feature is THE THREE CABALLEROS, I consider PINOCCHIO the greatest.
 This 1940 film is gracefully executed and dramatically powerful in its range of depicted emotions felt by on screen characters, as well as in how well (and how many of) those responses are evoked within viewers.

-By the time his studio created those features, Walt Disney was no longer contributing any of the physical work; but the films benefited from his detailed supervision and gift for story analysis.
-One of the studio histories which I've read does quote Disney as having told one employee, as PINOCCHIO finally was completed, "I will never work that hard again."
+By the time his studio created those features, Walt Disney was no longer contributing any of the physical artwork; but the films benefited from his detailed supervision and gift for story analysis.
+One studio history which I've read does quote Disney as having told one employee, as PINOCCHIO finally was completed, "I will never work that hard again."
 That declaration probably explains why PINOCCHIO was never equaled -- by Disney or by any other team.